 Pasture establishment is an expensive venture, and it is important to get the forage growing as quickly and vigorously as possible.
-In addition to good soil conditions, weed management is necessary for encouraging rapid forage growth.
-This publication will detail techniques for chemical weed control prior to and during pasture establishment and is intended for county Extension faculty as well as owners and managers of grazing lands.
+In addition to good soil conditions, weed management is necessary to encourage rapid forage growth.
+This publication details techniques for chemical weed control prior to and during pasture establishment and is intended for county Extension faculty as well as owners and managers of grazing lands.

-The soil is full of weed seeds, which are commonly referred to as a soil seed bank.
-In pastures in need of renovation, it can be expected that weed control during and after pasture establishment will be necessary.
+The soil is full of weed seeds, commonly referred to as a soil seed bank.
+In pastures that need renovation, weed control during and after pasture establishment will likely be necessary.
 This is true even for pastures that were relatively weed-free prior to renovation.

-The first step in pasture renovation should include removing the existing vegetation.
-In most cases, 3 to 4 qt/acre of glyphosate will kill all living plant material, except for woody species.
+The first step in pasture renovation includes removing the existing vegetation.
+In most cases, 3–4 qt/acre of glyphosate will kill all living plant material, except for woody species.
 For some species, such as palmetto, more drastic measures are necessary.
 Once the plant material is dead, it will be necessary to till the pasture repeatedly, first with a moldboard plow, followed by repeated disking and/or rotovating.
 Repeated tillage is necessary to prepare a clean, weed-free seed bed prior to planting.
-If tillage applications are spaced 2 to 3 weeks apart, many weeds will germinate from seed, then be destroyed by subsequent tillage operations.
+If tillage applications are spaced 2–3 weeks apart, many weeds will germinate from seed, then be destroyed by subsequent tillage operations.
 This repeated tillage will help to deplete the soil seed bank.

 The next step entails planting the desired forage.
-The University of Florida has detailed instructions for establishing forage grasses.
-See EDIS publication SS-AGR-161 entitled Forage Planting and Establishment Methods on Prepared Seedbed (https://edis.ifas.ufl.edu/ag107) or consult your county agent for such recommendations.
+UF/IFAS has detailed instructions for establishing forage grasses.
+See EDIS publication SS-AGR-161, Forage Planting and Establishment Methods on Prepared Seedbed (https://edis.ifas.ufl.edu/ag107) or consult your local UF/IFAS Extension agent for recommendations.

 Most weeds will emerge shortly after the grass has been planted.
 Therefore, time is of the essence for weed control operations.
-In most cases, sedges tend to be the most problematic, but broadleaf weeds also can quickly become established.
+In most cases, sedges tend to be the most problematic, but broadleaf weeds can quickly become established as well.

-The following will outline the best weed control strategies for each pasture grass.
+The best weed control strategies for each pasture grass are outlined below.

 Bahiagrass (Argentine, Pensacola, Tifton-9, etc.)